PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 * Front office themes are written in Smarty,
 * New back office pages are written in Twig.
 Legacy ones are still written in Smarty.
-* Modules (both FO and BO) can use whatever template engine they want (PHP, Smarty, Twig, Jade, etc.), as was already possible in 1.6 -- even though the default template engine is Smarty and using another one will require a bit of work from the developer (like, 5 lines of code).
-So, module developers can use any of those two, on any page (whether a Symfony-based one or a legacy one), through the power of our Adapters.
+* Modules (both FO and BO) can use whatever template engine they want (pure PHP, Smarty, Twig, [Jade](http://jade-lang.com/), etc.), as was already possible in 1.6 -- even though the default template engine is Smarty and using another one will require a bit of work from the developer (like, 5 lines of code).
+So, module developers can use any of the two that are provided by default by PrestaShop 1.7 (Smarty and Twig), on any page (whether a Symfony-based one or a legacy one), through the power of our Adapters.

 Therefore, modules targeting the Product page can still use Smarty.
 They WILL have to update their CSS and JavaScript code, though, because the back office design has changed.
-That's why we created the UI Kit -- which is based on Bootstrap 4.
+That's why we created the [PrestaShop UI Kit](http://build.prestashop.com/prestashop-ui-kit/) -- which is based on Bootstrap 4.
 Use it, and you’re safe!

 ### Will there be any impact on the payment modules?

 We made a change in the payment API, the explanation and an example are available in Build: [see this article](http://build.prestashop.com/news/starter-theme-news-3/#payment-api).

 You can find a sample payment module here: [https://github.com/PrestaShop/paymentexample](https://github.com/PrestaShop/paymentexample).

 ### Will PrestaShop 1.7 remove deprecated code, hook_alias, etc.?

 A lot of deprecated code is being removed, yes.
-I can't tell you precisely, but you can [join the conversation on Gitter](https://gitter.im/PrestaShop/General)!
+Until more detail are public, you can [join the conversation on Gitter](https://gitter.im/PrestaShop/General)!

-You can an idea of what has been done [in this article](http://build.prestashop.com/news/product-page-evolution/#developers-beware ).
+You can an idea of what has been done [in this article](http://build.prestashop.com/news/product-page-evolution/#developers-beware).

 ### Is there any change planned to the override system?

-PrestaShop 1.7 introduces the use of namespaces with its new architecture, and in short, anything that has namespaces cannot be overridden.<br />
+PrestaShop 1.7 introduces the use of [namespaces](http://php.net/manual/en/language.namespaces.php) with its new architecture, and in short, anything that has namespaces cannot be overridden.<br />
 The legacy architecture can still be overridden, though.
 But in general, we advise against overriding code.
 It is better to extend it.<br />
-Also, overrides are currently forbidden in the Symfony-based pages (namely, the Product page and the Modules page).
+Also, overrides are _currently_ forbidden in the Symfony-based pages (namely, the Product page and the Modules page).

 Overrides are a nice system to have, but the issue with it is that it is an uncontrolled extension system.
 We are working on a carefully planned process that will allow developers to extend the PrestaShop code in a much cleaner way.
-We will soon write about it on this blog, but the gist of it could be that the developer team would integrate your needs for overrides in the next version of PrestaShop -- kind of what polyfills do for HTML5 features :) In short, you tell us what you need, and while we include it in the next version, you can use an override.
+We will soon write about it on this blog, but the gist of it would be that the developer team would integrate your needs for overrides in the next version of PrestaShop -- kind of what [polyfills do for HTML5 features](https://en.wikipedia.org/wiki/Polyfill) :) In short, you tell us what you need, and while we include it in the next version, you can use an override.

 Again: **the override system is not going away**, you will still be able to easily extend PrestaShop.
 We're just changing the way we want this to happen: instead of each developer having a separate set of overrides, we want developers who need an override to let us know about it, so that the next version of PrestaShop includes it directly.